dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-tools.md

 ## Dagster

 If your organization uses [Dagster](https://dagster.io/), you can use the [dagster_dbt](https://docs.dagster.io/_apidocs/libraries/dagster-dbt) library to integrate dbt commands into your pipelines.
-This library supports the execution of dbt through dbt Cloud, dbt Core, and the dbt RPC server.
+This library supports the execution of dbt through dbt Cloud or dbt Core.
 Running dbt from Dagster automatically aggregates metadata about your dbt runs.
 Refer to the [example pipeline](https://dagster.io/blog/dagster-dbt) for details.

 ## Databricks workflows